 In the Vault Help Center, you’ll find instructions for both versions until classic Vault is shut down.

 With the release of unthreaded rooms in Chat, you can retain, hold, search, and export messages in these new rooms.
 Vault handles these messages differently from messages in threaded rooms (rooms where messages are grouped into conversations).

 Vault now supports Google Voice for G Suite.
 You can retain, hold, search, and export text messages, voicemails and their transcripts, and call logs.
 Note: Google Voice for G Suite doesn’t support recording calls and Vault has no access to voice calls.

-The Vault API now includes a Count API.
-Use the Count API to get the number of messages, files, or other data items that match a search query.
-You can use the number of items to estimate the size of the export, and then choose to proceed with the export or adjust the query to retrieve fewer items.
+The Vault API now includes a Count API for Gmail and Groups.
+Use the Count API to get the number of messages that match a search query.
+You can use the number of messages to estimate the size of the export, and then choose to proceed with the export or adjust the query to retrieve fewer items.